Kris Bryant Player Props: Rockies vs. Nationals

 Kris Bryant At The Plate

-- Among the qualifying hitters in MLB, he ranks 29th in batting average, 53rd in on-base percentage, and 82nd in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 49th, and he is 100th in the league in slugging.

-- Bryant is batting .316 during his last outings and is on a seven-game hitting streak.
+- Bryant enters this game on a eight-game hitting streak.
+Over the course of his last outings, he's hitting .300.

-- Bryant has gotten a hit in all seven games this year, with more than one hit twice.
+- Bryant has gotten a hit in all eight games this year, with more than one hit twice.

-- He has not hit a home run in his seven games this year.
+- In eight games played this year, he has not hit a home run.

-- Bryant has driven in a run twice this year, but just one in each of those games.

-- He has scored a run in four of seven games so far this season.
+- He has scored in four games this season (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.